 - Top with crispy fried onions too!

-How do you heat up twice baked potatoes if you have leftovers?
+How do you reheat leftover twice baked potatoes

 - Remove stuffed potato skins from the refrigerator